sean97140/ucite/README.md

 # ucite
 Micro Citation Maker
+Copyright © 2015 Sean Mahan

+This program is released under the "GPL 3.0" License.

 Have you ever read a meme with a fact on it and wondered if it was true?
 Do you hate having to dig through the interwebs just to verify a statement a meme makes?
 Well with Micro Citation maker you can create a tiny url style link to your very own citation page.